interTwin-eu/itwinai/use-cases/3dgan/README.md

 docker push ghcr.io/intertwin-eu/itwinai:0.0.1-3dgan-0.1
 ```

-From wherever a sample of MNIST jpg images is available
+You can run inference from wherever a sample of H5 files is available
-(folder called 'mnist-sample-data/'):
+(folder called `exp_data/`'):

 ```text
 ├── $PWD